bigtimecodersean/bigtimecodersean.github.io/projects.md

 ### [Geothermal Energy Drilling](https://5744f6c2-4ed8-4ec0-a6a4-51909cc8f220.filesusr.com/ugd/e97160_0f790d08b3854e9ba95aa4fb85f51c48.pdf)

-In October 2021, I spent a few weeks mapping out the landscape of Geothermal Energy drilling technology.
+Mapping out the landscape of Geothermal Energy drilling technology.
 I focused in particular on Millimeter Wave drilling, of the type proposed by Quaise Energy I also propose the basic components of what a Geothermal PARPA might look like.

 ---------